ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 then you'll want to decrease VFF.
 If it is less, increase VFF.
 If the desired and actual rates are offset by some amount it means that your swash was not properly leveled in the setup or the CG is not right.
 In this case, just make sure the change in rate is similar between desired and actual.
-Once you get the rates to match and they feel like they are too fast then you can reduce the ATC_ACCEL_MAX parameter and repeat the process above to match the desired and actual rates.
+If you get the rates to match and they feel like they are too fast, then reduce the ATC_ACCEL_MAX parameter and repeat the process above to match the desired and actual rates.

 If while tuning the VFF gain the aircraft starts to oscillate, reduce the ATC_ANG_xxx_P gain for that axis until the oscillations stop.
 However for most